Skip to main content

 Why this matters now

 Through 2024–2025, the major medical journals, scientific societies, and regulators all moved to require explicit disclosure of AI use in submitted work.
 The trend is clear: non-disclosure is now the higher-risk position.
 A retraction triggered by undisclosed AI use damages the writer, the author group, the sponsor, and (for agency work) the client relationship.
+Through 2026, a second shift is underway.
+Journals that started with “disclose it” are finding that disclosure alone does not fix the underlying problem — a fabricated reference is still fabricated when it is declared, and a formulaic Opinion piece is still formulaic.
+The leading edge of policy has moved from disclosure to prohibition for specific uses.
+Plan for both: know what you must declare, and know what you must not do at all.
 For pharma and medical-affairs teams, AI disclosure expectations now sit alongside the older expectations around financial disclosures, ghostwriting, and editorial assistance.
 The same principle applies: be specific, declare early, document as you go.

 The major policies (mid-2026 snapshot)